Information for Carers

 Identification of Carers

 A young carer is someone aged 18 or under who helps to look after a relative who has a disability, illness, mental health condition, or drug or alcohol problem.
-The majority of young carers look after one of their parents or care for a brother or sister.
+The majority of young carers look after one of their parents, or care for a brother or sister.
 They do jobs in and around the home, such as cooking, cleaning, or helping someone to get dressed and move around.
-Young carers under 16 can ask social services for a carer’s assessment whenever the person they are looking after is having an assessment of their own, or they can ask social services for a carer’s assessment whenever they like.
+Young carers under 16 can ask social services for a carer’s assessment.
+They can ask for a carer's assessment whenever they think they need one.

 Once a carer is identified, written consent must be obtained for this detail to be recorded.
 The consent of the person cared for should also be sought in order to share clinical information with the carer.
 When identified, the appropriate codes will be input into the patient's and carer's computer records.

 Having identified a carer, it is most important they are offered referral to the various support agencies available, e.g. social services for statutory assessment of their needs and respite care, or for further information, the national strategy for carers and local carers' support groups.

 By using this site, you agree that we may store and access cookies on your device.
 Find out about our cookies.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.